colrdavidson/maps/README.md

 # Mips32 Assembler and Emulator
 This is a very limited mips assembler and emulator
 It supports comments, labels, hex and decimal immediates, and a tiny subset of mips instructions
-It does not currently support embedding static data with the program, only immediates
 The emulator doesn't currently emulate branch delay slots
 Definitely still WIP, but making progress